 The achievement of excellence in "Service" includes evidence of a sustained, ongoing involvement in professional service to one's community.
-"Community" may be defined in a variety of ways including and perhaps most importantly, the University Community [Department, College, University at-large], the SUS, regional, national, or international communities of scholars, the local community, the State, regional, national, or international public communities.
-Normally, attainment of the rank of Associate Professor of Psychology signifies evidence of productive involvement at a variety of levels of the university community, as well as professionally related involvement at some level of the extra-university community.
-The establishment of excellence in professional development/service would normally involve evaluation of materials as outlined in the "Service" category of the Department Annual Evaluation Standards and Procedures.
+"Community" may be defined in a variety of ways, including and perhaps most importantly, the University Community [Department, College, University at-large], the State University System, regional, national, or international communities of scholars, the local community, the State, and/or regional, national, or international public communities.
+Typically, attainment of the rank of Associate Professor of Psychology signifies evidence of productive involvement at a variety of levels of the university community, as well as professionally related involvement at some level of the extra- university community.
+The establishment of excellence in professional development/service would typically involve evaluation of materials as outlined in the "Service" category of the Department Annual Evaluation Standards and Procedures (AESP).